 In starting this blog, we are surrounded by those who love us and are cheering us on.
 However, we know not everyone is going to be as supportive and encouraging for the world is full of Eliabs.
-But as a group we’ve decided we have no room for the fear of man and their mocking.
+But as a group, we’ve decided we have no room for fear of man and their mocking.

 Once again borrowing Paul’s words, this time in his letter to the Galatians (1:10):